dhruvah/scanningPRM/README.md

 Instructions to run the code:

-Clone the repo into the \src folder of your catkin_ws Go to the folder of your workspace where you can see \src folder and run:
+Clone the repo into the \src folder of your catkin_ws

+Add the waypoint1.txt file in the \src folder besides \scanningPRM folder

+Go to the folder of your workspace where you can see \src folder and run:
 ```
   catkin build